magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38393-catalog-rules-stop-working-for-configurable-product-if-its-simple-product-is-renamed.md

 <ins>Actual results</ins>:

-* The discount records that were created for the simple products are missing in `catalogrule_product` table.
+* The discount records created for the simple products are missing in the `catalogrule_product` table.
 * The configurable product on the frontend has the full original price.

 ## Apply the patch